 Flies and bugs will end up laying their eggs on the water surface.
 Filter the water through a separator to eliminate the debris.

-Rainwater, according to a few YouTubers, is why their hair care endeavor has been excellent.
+According to a few YouTubers, Rainwater is why their hair care endeavor has been excellent.
 It is reported to have softened the waves and curls indefinitely, and the process of detangling hair has been made much quicker and mess-free.

 7. Physically soaking the rain promotes hormonal balance